samriddhist/PROHI-dashboard-demo/README.md

 # PROHI Dashboard Example

-# [Cancer Survivability prediction RECTUM-Rippers]
+# [Cancer Survivability prediction - ColorectalCrew]

 _You can modify this README file with all the information that your team consider relevant for a technical audience who would like to understand your project or to run it in the future._